codename-hyper/codename-hyper/README.md

 * **Hadoop** framework for storing and processing big data.
 * **OpenCV** for solving problems related to computer vision.
 * **spaCy** for solving problems related to NLP.
+* **TensorFlow** Experienced in utilizing TensorFlow for creating ANN, CNN and RNN to solve machine learning problems.